For the crust:

 Sauté the parboiled escarole for 5 minutes in the flavored olive oil with the pitted olives, capers and a pinch of salt.
 Let it cool 10 minutes before the next step.

-Roll the two dough disks out; given the greasiness of the dough, no flour is needed.
-The larger dough disk should be bigger than your 9" pie shell.
-Drape the larger dough disk over the oiled pie shell (or lined with parchment paper) leaving some overhang all around.
-Fill with the cooked escarole and cover with the second dough disk.
+The larger dough piece should be bigger than your 9-inch pie shell.
+Drape the larger rolled dough over the lined pie shell leaving some overhang all around.

-Trim away a little of the excess dough, crimp the edge all the way around to seal the pie, and cut 4 small slits in the top.
-Brush the surface with some egg wash and bake 20-30 minutes (depending on oven vigor).
-Let the pie rest for about 15 minutes before serving.
+Trim away a little of the excess dough, crimp the edge all the way around to seal the pie, and cut 4 small slits in the top, or pierce the surface with the tines of a fork.

 I can't tell you how thrilled I am to find this recipe on your blog.
 It is my all-time favorite and I have never seen it anywhere, but hand-written by my mother.
 I cook 8heads of escarole for my large Christmas pie and it takes approx. 8 hours of simmering.
 I can see your eyes widen.
 My ingredients are similar with a few additions.
 I would love for you to read my recipe and story.
 It can be found on cucinananette.blogspot.com entitled: Another 30 years.
 I will be reading your blog for other wonderful recipes.
 Thanks.
 Ciao

-i am enthralled by the crust. olive oil? i can't wait to try this.
+ReplyDeletei am enthralled by the crust. olive oil? i can't wait to try this.

 with love ♥